 Bamboo

-In order to strengthen the fibers and make sure to keep the fabric smooth, bamboo sheets are typically woven in fabric.
-Bamboo bed sheets in Singapore are resistant to pilling because the fibers are locked in by the tight diagonal twill weave.
+In order to strengthen the fibres and make sure to keep the fabric smooth, bamboo sheets are typically woven in fabric.
+Bamboo bed sheets in Singapore are resistant to pilling because the fibres are locked in by the tight diagonal twill weave.